platformsh/platformsh-docs/docs/src/other/glossary.md

 An environment that's deployed.
 See how to [deactivate an environment](../environments/deactivate-environment.md).

+## Apex domain

+An apex domain is a domain name that doesn't include a subdomain.

+For example, `example.com` is an apex domain and `www.example.com` is a subdomain.

 ## Branch

 Branching an environment means creating a new branch in the Git repository and an exact copy of that environment.